dimashidayat99/car_detection_system/README.md

 # Car Detection and Classification App

-This Streamlit application detects cars in uploaded images and classifies them using YOLO11 for object detection and a Hugging Face Transformers model for car classification.
-The apps can be directly deploy since I already train the model and setup all the files for deployment.
+This Streamlit application detects cars in uploaded images and classifies them using YOLO11 for object detection and a Hugging Face Transformers model (Sriram-car-classifier) for car classification.
+The apps can be directly deploy since the model already been trained and all the file has been setup for deployment requirement.
 The initial process of data science life cycle begin with file `car-detection.py`.
 You may skip this instruction to the [Installation](#7-installation) and [Live Application](#10-live-application).
 In addition, this repository also have the file `faster-rcnn.py` for faster-RCNN modelling.
 However, the computational cost is too high to train 2gb data using my computer, hence I can't really compared the other deep learning model such as Faster-RCNN and SSD.

 ## 1. Data Loading and Exploration

+**Please change any directory in the file to your directory**

 1.  **Dataset Loading:**
     -   The Stanford Cars Dataset is loaded from Kaggle using `kagglehub`.
     -   Annotation data is loaded from `cars_annos.mat` using `scipy.io`.
     -   Class names are extracted from `cars_meta.mat`.
+    -   There are some error with this dataset where the cars is label incorrectly.
+So this [dataset](https://www.kaggle.com/code/subhangaupadhaya/pytorch-stanfordcars-classification/input), it consist the updated version of stanford car dataset with the right label.

 2.  **Data Preprocessing:**
     -   Annotation data is converted from a dictionary to a Pandas DataFrame.
     -   A label dictionary is created to map class IDs to class names.

+3.  **Data Visualization:**
     -   Functions are defined to load and plot images with bounding boxes.

-3.  **Data Visualization:**
     -   Sample images are displayed with their class names and bounding boxes using `matplotlib`.
     -   The dataset is explored for inconsistencies in the annotation data, and a corrected annotation file is used.